sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

+If usage is high:
 - **Kubernetes:** Consider increasing memory limit in relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `memory:` of frontend container in `docker-compose.yml`.
+If usage is low, consider decreasing the above values instead.

 # frontend: container_cpu_usage